When to Bring a Deal Coach Into a Live Opportunity

 1. The next customer decision is unclear

-A decision is a commitment.
+A decision requires a commitment, such as:

 Approving a pilot

-Selecting the preferred approach
+Selecting a preferred approach

 Allocating funding